medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 const taxAmount = (taxRate * taxInclusivePrice) / (1 + taxRate)
 ```

-Where `taxRate` is the tax rate to be applied on the price, and `taxInclusivePrice` is the price that the admin entered.
+Where `taxRate` is the tax rate to be applied to the price, and `taxInclusivePrice` is the price entered by the store operator.

-For example, if the tax rate is `0.25` and the price of a product is `100`, then the tax amount applied to that product is `20`.
+For example, if the tax rate is `0.25` and the price of a product is `100`, the resulting tax amount calculated by Medusa will be `0.25 * 100 / 1.25 = 20`.

 ## Retrieving Tax Amounts